ARMmbed/mbed-os-5-docs/docs/tutorials/optimize/power/power_manage.md

 ## Power modes

-Mbed OS contains three power modes:
+Mbed OS contains three [power modes](../apis/power-management-sleep.html):

 - Active - The MCU and all clocks are running.
 - Sleep - The core system clock is disabled.
 This eliminates dynamic power that the processor, memory systems and buses use.
 - Deep sleep - In addition to the core system clock, all high-frequency clocks are disabled, and the [SysTick](../apis/rtos.html) is disabled.

 Switching between these power modes occurs automatically.
 When all threads in the system are idle, Mbed OS yields control to the [idle thread](../apis/idle-loop.html).
 The idle thread then invokes the sleep manager, which brings the system to sleep or deep sleep mode.
-The idle thread also sets a timer to wake up the system again, but you can also wake up the system through an external interrupt or the Real-Time Clock (RTC).
+The idle thread also sets a timer to wake up the system again, but you can also wake up the system through an external interrupt or the low power ticker.

 For example, this application automatically brings the system to sleep mode between blinking the LED: